plum-umd/433-www/www/assignments/hw01/README.md

 At the interactive prompt, you can check the types of various functions with `:t`, or edit `Main.hs` with `:e`.

+If at any point you want to execute the `main` function, you can use `:main`

 IDE-first development
 ---------------------